 Rental price is usually influenced by the size of the trailer, the number of compartments on board, and the brand of the trailer.
 Of course, the price will rise for weekly or monthly rentals.
 But the price is not the only factor you need to consider when deciding to rent or buy.

 Renting remains a better option if you will only haul your horse once or twice a year.
 But for frequent hauling, especially if you have a racehorse, buying your own trailer will be more economical in the long run.

 Where Can You Rent a Trailer?

-You may drive for miles before finding a commercial trailer willing to rent out their trailers.
+You may drive for miles before finding somewhere willing to rent out their trailers.
 Instead, approach a local private horse trailer owner for a rental.

 Private Owner Rental

 This remains the most viable option for most people.
 Visit equestrian events to connect with private horse owners.
 You can also contact the local equine organizations for recommendations of private horse trailer owners.